antontarasenko/awesome-economics/readme.md

   - [TikZ](http://www.texample.net/tikz/examples/) - An extension for drawing graphs.
 A [how-to](http://cremeronline.com/LaTeX/minimaltikz.pdf) and a [manual](http://www.texample.net/media/pgf/builds/pgfmanualCVS2012-11-04.pdf).
 * [LyX](http://www.lyx.org/) - A free and simple editor for LaTeX.
 * [Zotero](https://www.zotero.org/) - Bibliography management.
 Also install (a) Zotero browser plugin to import papers from RePEc to your library; (b) Zotero-LyX plugin to cite literature easily.
 * [Git](https://git-scm.com/downloads) - A version control system.
 Useful if you want to revert changes done months ago or collaborate with other authors.
 DropBox also has version control, but Git is more explicit.
 A [short intro](http://rogerdudler.github.io/git-guide/).
+Or use [GitHub Desktop](https://desktop.github.com/) if you like it simple.

 Computing